Cartesian differential categories as skew enriched categories: Enrichment over skew monoidal categories

 \begin{Defn} \cite{Szlachanyi2012Skew-monoidal} A \emph{skew monoidal category} is a category $\V$ endowed with a tensor product $\otimes \colon \V \times \V \rightarrow \V$ and unit object $I \in \V$, together with natural families

 of maps satisfying the Mac Lane associativity pentagon, the condition $\lambda_I \circ \rho_I = 1_I$, and the three unit conditions (where we omit tensor symbols for compactness):

-A skew monoidal category is said to be \emph{left closed} if each functor $(\thg) \otimes A \colon \V \rightarrow \V$ has a right adjoint $[A, \thg]$. \end{Defn} More precisely, we have just defined a \emph{right-skew} monoidal category; a \emph{left-skew} monoidal category reverses the directions of all three maps, but our convention will always be that ``skew'' means ``right-skew''.
+A skew monoidal category is said to be \emph{left closed} if each functor $(\thg) \otimes A \colon \V \rightarrow \V$ has a right adjoint $[A, \thg]$. \end{Defn} More precisely, we have just defined a \emph{left-skew} monoidal category; a \emph{right-skew} monoidal category reverses the directions of all three maps, but our convention will always be that ``skew'' means ``left-skew''.

 \begin{Ex} Let $(M, +, 0)$ be a monoid.
 There is a left closed skew monoidal structure on $\cat{Set}$ with unit $1 = \{\ast\}$, tensor product $A \times^M B = A \times M \times B$, and constraint maps given as follows (where juxtaposition denotes cartesian product):